“If you keep lookin’ back, you are gon’ trip going forward.”

 The key is to use the past to live a better present and not be ruled by it.
 Past learnings and pleasant memories only enhance the present.
 What needs to be forgotten and let go are those past events that hold you back.
-The past should be best used as a vehicle to move us forward, and not as an anchor that keeps us eternally stuck.
+The past should be best used as a vehicle to move us forward, and not as an anchor that keeps us eternally stuck or pulls us down.

 Ways to help you Stop dwelling on the Past mistakes